nutworker/qM-AI-L/README.md

 ##### 2.4 - Evaluate the Model Quantitatively (with ROUGE Metric etc)

 *The ROUGE metric helps quantify the validity of subject lines produced by models.
 It compares subjects to a "Annoted baseline" subject which is usually created by a human.
 While not perfect, it does indicate the overall increase in subject line generatiion effectiveness that we have accomplished by fine-tuning.

+* Granularity: ROUGE-1 focuses on individual words, ROUGE-2 on word pairs, and ROUGE-L on the longest sequence of words.
+Context: ROUGE-2 captures context better than ROUGE-1 due to its consideration of word pairs, while ROUGE-L and ROUGE-Lsum capture the overall sentence structure.
+Summarization: ROUGE-Lsum is specifically designed for summarization, making it more relevant for evaluating the quality of summaries compared to ROUGE-L, which can be applied more generally.

 * ![image](https://github.com/user-attachments/assets/e6f70672-7482-46f5-a802-4125b203dc49)